United Nations General Assembly Resolution 194: Israeli view

 Israel was thus admitted to the United Nations in May 1949 on condition that it "unreservedly accepts the obligations of the UN Charter and undertakes to honour them from the day when it becomes a member of the UN."
 But Israel didn't comply with the right of return as reaffirmed in resolution 194.

-Israel has, however, offered to repatriate refugees as part of negotiations.
-At the Lausanne Conference Israel offered to repatriate 100,000 refugees in exchange for a comprehensive peace treaty with the Arab states and for annexation of all territories it had captured up until the 1949 Armistice Agreements.
-The number would have included 50,000 refugees who had already found their way back to their homes in Israel.
-The offer was quickly withdrawn by Ben-Gurion.
-Another offer came during the 2000 Camp David negotiations in which Israel offered to allow a maximum of 100,000 refugees to return, on the basis of humanitarian considerations or family reunification.
+Israel has offered to repatriate a number of refugees as part of negotiations: see the Lausanne Conference (April-September 1949), the 2000 Camp David negotiations, and Israeli–Palestinian peace process, §Camp David 2000 Summit, Clinton's "Parameters," and the Taba talks.

 Polling

-The Palestinian people strongly supports a right of return based on resolution 194.
-In a 1999 poll by Elia Zureik, some 61.4% of the Palestinians in Israel said that a proper solution to the refugee issue should be based on resolution 194 and about half found such a solution feasible and over 80% of the Palestinians in the occupied Palestinian territories defined applying resolution 194 a just solution to the refugee problem.
-About 50% of the Palestinians polled thought implementing 194 was feasible.
-In contrast, less than 5% of Jewish Israeli respondents thought resolution 194 was either just or feasible.
+The Palestinian people have demonstrated strong support for a right of return based on resolution 194.
+In a 1999 poll by Elia Zureik, some 61.4% of the Palestinians in Israel said that a proper solution to the refugee issue should be based on resolution 194 and about half found such a solution feasible; in the occupied Palestinian territories, over 80% of the Palestinians considered resolution 194 to be a just solution to the refugee problem, and about 50% thought implementing 194 was feasible.
+In contrast, fewer than 5% of Jewish Israeli respondents thought resolution 194 was either just or feasible.

-Voting Results
+Voting results

 The result of the voting was the following: